Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2021.1-to-2021.2.md

 HDRP 2021.2 includes the "ForwardEmissiveForDeferred" shader pass and the associated SHADERPASS_FORWARD_EMISSIVE_FOR_DEFERRED define for Materials that have a GBuffer pass.
 You can see the new pass in Lit.shader.
 When you use the Deferred Lit shader mode, Unity uses "ForwardEmissiveForDeferred" to render the emissive contribution of a Material in a separate forward pass.
 Otherwise, Unity ignores "ForwardEmissiveForDeferred".

+### Tessellation
-From 2021.2, there is various tessellation shader code which have been refactored to adapat to the support of tessellation in Master Stack.
+In HDRP 2021.2, HDRP refactored various tessellation shader code to enable support of tessellation in [Master Stacks](master-stack-hdrp.md).

-The function 'GetTessellationFactors()' have move to the file TessellationShare.hlsl and only the part returning the user tessellation factor remain 'GetTessellationFactor()'.
+* The function `GetTessellationFactors()` has moved from `LitDataMeshModification.hlsl` to `TessellationShare.hlsl`.
+It calls a new function, `GetTessellationFactor()`, that is in `LitDataMeshModification.hlsl`.
-The prototype of 'ApplyTessellationModification()' function have change from 'void ApplyTessellationModification(VaryingsMeshToDS input, float3 normalWS, inout float3 positionRWS)' to 'VaryingsMeshToDS ApplyTessellationModification(VaryingsMeshToDS input, float3 timeParameters)'
+* The prototype of 'ApplyTessellationModification()' function has changed from:<br/> `void ApplyTessellationModification(VaryingsMeshToDS input, float3 normalWS, inout float3 positionRWS)`<br/>to:<br/>`VaryingsMeshToDS ApplyTessellationModification(VaryingsMeshToDS input, float3 timeParameters)`.
-The support of Motion vector have been improve for tessellation, now only previousPositionRWS is part of the varyings and a 'MotionVectorTessellation()' function have been added.
-See file MotionVectorVertexShaderCommon.hlsl for more detail.
+* HDRP has improved support of motion vectors for tessellation.
+Now only `previousPositionRWS` is part of the varyings and HDRP added the `MotionVectorTessellation()` function.
+For more information, see the `MotionVectorVertexShaderCommon.hlsl file.
-Lastly, tessellationFactor is now evaluated in the Vertex shader and pass to Hull shader as interpolator.
-See file VaryingMesh.hlsl and VertMesh.hlsl for more detail.
+* HDRP now evaluates the `tessellationFactor` in the vertex shader and passes it to the hull shader as an interpolator.
+For more information, see the `VaryingMesh.hlsl` and `VertMesh.hlsl` files.

 ## Density Volumes